autocontracts/permissioned-blocks/whitepaper.md

 Along with privacy there also a need for confidentiality between parties.
 For example, in a medical scenario, a patient may wish to give consent to one or more physicians in order to access their health record and no one else.

 This white paper describes a protocol for keeping information between parties both private and confidential.
-It is a protocol where one or more parties are defined as the owners of certain information who then control access by giving consent to others.
+It is a protocol where one or more parties are defined as the owners of information who as owners control access and use of the information by giving consent to others.

 There are two categories of information that this protocol can be used for:

-There are two categories of information that this protocol can be used for:
 - To manage <b>smart contract</b> transactional information - the data that is transmitted to a smart contract.
 - To manage <b>digital content</b> linked to a smart contract - E.g. documents, music, video...etc.

-The blockchain described in this white paper is Ethereum.
+The blockchain described in this white paper is Ethereum [[7]](https://www.ethereum.org/).
 A standard Ethereum smart contract stores its state information on the blockchain along with the smart contract’s instruction code.
-State changes of the smart contract occur by transactions being transmitted publicly to every node in the network.
+State changes of the smart contract occur by transactions being transmitted publicly to every node in the network..

-The Permissioned Blocks protocol enhances the Ethereum[[7]](https://www.ethereum.org/) blockchain such that state information that a party wishes to remain private and confidential is stored in a decentralised data store as opposed to the blockchain.
-This decentralised data store is designed with a security layer and is called a Decentralised Secure Vault.
+The Permissioned Blocks protocol enhances the Ethereum blockchain such that state information that a party wishes to remain private and confidential is stored in a decentralised data store as opposed to the blockchain.
+This decentralised data store is designed with a security layer to protect the information and is called a distributed secure vault.

-Rather than transmit transaction messages publicly to the blockchain network, only a reference address of the transaction that is stored in the Secure Vault is transmitted.
-Those that are granted read permissions to the Secure Vault are authorised to access the protected transactions.
+Rather than transmit transaction messages publicly to the blockchain network, only a reference address of the transaction that is stored in the secure vault is transmitted.
+Those that are granted read permissions to the secure vault are authorised to access the protected transactions.

-With this design, the list of authorised users can be modified by the smart contract owner throughout the lifetime of the contract.
+The list of authorised users can be modified by the smart contract owner throughout the lifetime of the contract.
 When a user is added to the smart contract's list of authorised users, this new user will inherit the full history of the transactions related to the smart contract.
 Likewise, when ownership changes hands, the new owner will inherit the full history of the smart contract.

-A beneficial side effect of storing transaction information in a decentralised data store as opposed to the blockchain is a reduction in the data stored on the global ledger and thus a saving in cost by the sender of the transaction.
-Parties are then not restricted by the size of the transaction since they will avoid gas fees.
+A beneficial side effect of storing transaction information in the distributed secure vault as opposed to the blockchain is a reduction in the data stored on the global public ledger and thus a cost saving by the sender of the transaction.
+Parties are then free to transmit large files between each other as they avoid being charged blockchain gas fees.

 Permissioned Blocks opens up the possibility for decentralised use cases such as: